azizjalelb/icmdocs/enghub/ServiceDocs/TeamDocs/DeveloperDocs/deployment_guidance.md

 - **Before a deployment, familiarize yourself with the rollback mechanism and test it the dev and ppe environments before continuing deployment to prod**.
     - As an example, a lot of FCM's code is deployed to Azure Functions.
 We have opted to utilize a standard [app slot swap rollback](https://learn.microsoft.com/en-us/azure/app-service/deploy-staging-slots?tabs=portal) that is a built-in feature of functions to quickly help rollback any code change that is causing issues.
 - **Rolling back problem changes should almost always be the first course of action taken when a problem arises**.
 In some cases, rolling forward is preferred (i.e. emergency deployment to fix a bug) although this will require manager approval.
+- Rollbacks will **not be automated** until we have confidence in a CI/CD solution.
+Rollbacks will be initiated by the deploying engineer after looking at relevant metric drops or the ICM ticket queue.
+- All rollbacks should be documented using a TSG that has been uploaded onto [engineering hub](aka.ms/enghub).

 ### Validation